samukasantos/designcrowd-datemanager/README.md

 ```

 ### Test Coverage
-- Handlers for `WeekdaysBetweenDatesQuery` and `BusinessDaysBetweenDatesQuery`.
+- BusinessDaysBetweenTwoDatesTests, PublicHolidayServiceTests and WeekdaysBetweenTwoDatesTests.
-- `DateRangeService` methods.
 - Mocked `IPublicHolidayService` for various scenarios.

 ## Extending the Application
 1. **Add New Holiday Rules**:
-   - Implement a new class inheriting from `PublicHolidayRule`.
+   - Create a new class implementing from `IPublicHolidayCheck` interface.
    - Register the rule in the database or configuration.
 2. **Enhance Queries**:
    - Create new query classes as needed.